 Moe Norman, a golfer who many consider one of the greatest ball strikers of all times, used single length irons.

-Jaacob Bowden, used 1Iron Golf’s single length irons to shoot his first tournament round in the 60s in 2007.
+Jaacob Bowden PGA, used 1Iron Golf’s single length irons to shoot his first tournament round in the 60s in 2007.
 He also shot the Speedgolf World Championship record for golf score at Bandon Dunes with a 72 in 55 minutes and 42 seconds using GRIA Golf’s single length hybrid irons.

-More recently, in 2015 Bryson DeChambeau used single length irons from Edel Golf to win the NCAA Championship and US Amateur.
-PGA TOUR player Matt Dobyns also plays single length irons.
+More recently, PGA TOUR winner and Ryder Cup player Bryson DeChambeau used single length irons from Edel Golf to also win the 2015 NCAA Championship and 2015 US Amateur.
+PGA TOUR player Matt Dobyns plays single length irons as well.

 A Canadian company by the name of Iso-Vibe designed a set a number of decades ago.
 Tommy Armour came out with the EQL’s in the 1980s.
 My Ostrich Golf created the PureFit iMatch SLs but are also no longer in production.

 More recently, 1Iron Golf, Value Golf, GRIA Golf, Edel Golf, Cobra Golf, and several others have manufactured single length irons.